empobla/classRecorder/README.md

 ```sh
 python index.py
 ```

+### Windows Automation Through Task Scheduler
+To set up Windows Automation through Task Scheduler, edit the `runscript.bat` file under the `./winautomation` directory and add a path to both the .exe file within the `./dist` directory and index.py.
+After this, open Windows Task Scheduler, create a new task, schedule it to run whenever you need it to run, and target the `./winautomation/runscript.bat` file and run the task in the project's directory.

+Additionally, you can schedule another task to run the `./winautomation/sleep.bat` file to sleep your computer after automation has ended.

 ## Making Changes to the Class Recorder Driver File
 If you want to make changes to the class recorder driver file, you can simply follow one of these options: